felixbrucker/windows-miner/claymore-eth/Readme!!!.txt

 This miner is free-to-use, however, current developer fee is 1% for Ethereum-only mining mode (-mode 1) and 2% for dual mining mode (-mode 0), every hour the miner mines for 36 or 72 seconds for developer.
 Decred/Siacoin/Lbry/Pascal is mined without developer fee.
 If you don't agree with the dev fee - don't use this miner, or use "-nofee" option.
 Attempts to cheat and remove dev fee will cause a bit slower mining speed (same as "-nofee 1") though miner will show same hashrate.
+Miner cannot just stop if cheat is detected because creators of cheats would know that the cheat does not work and they would find new tricks.
+If miner does not show any errors or slowdowns, they are happy.

 This version is for recent AMD videocards only: 7xxx, 2xx and 3xx, 2GB or more.
 Recent nVidia videocards are supported as well.